 The amendments to IFRS 10 and IAS 28 deal with situations where there is a sale or contribution of assets between an investor and its associate or joint venture.
 Specifically, the amendments state that gains or losses resulting from the loss of control of a subsidiary that does not contain a business in a transaction with an associate or a joint venture that is accounted for using the equity method, are recognised in the parent's profit or loss only to the extent of the unrelated investors' interests in that associate or joint venture.
-Similarly, gains and losses resulting from the remeasurement of investments retained in any former subsidiary (that has become an associate or a joint venture that is accounted for using the equity method) to fair value are recognised in the former parent's profit or loss only to the extent of the unrelated investors only to the unrelated investors' interests in the new associate or joint venture.
+Similarly, gains and losses resulting from the remeasurement of investments retained in any former subsidiary (that has become an associate or a joint venture that is accounted for using the equity method) to fair value are recognised in the former parent's profit or loss only to the extent of the unrelated investors' only to the extent of the unrelated investors only to the extent of the unrelated investors only to the extent of the unrelated investors only to the extent of the unrelated investors' interests in the new associate or joint venture.

-The effective date of the amendments has yet to be set by the IASB; however, earlier application of the amendments is permitted.
-The directors of the Company anticipate that the application of these amendments may have an impact on the financial statements in future periods should such transactions arise.
+The effective date of the amendments has yet to be set by the Board; however, earlier application of the amendments is permitted.